gruntjs/grunt-contrib-connect/README.md

 Setting it to `'*'` will make the server accessible from anywhere.

 #### base
-Type: `String` or `Array<String`
+Type: `String` or `Array`
 Default: `'.'`

 The base (or root) directory from which files will be served.
 Defaults to the project Gruntfile's directory.

-Can be an array of bases to serve multiple directory.
+Can be an array of bases to serve multiple directories.

 #### keepalive
 Type: `Boolean`